brendanvg/ourNet3/README.md

 Getting Started:

-  type: 'nvm use 4.4.3' to address the collect Unexpected token > error
+  run 'nvm use 4.4.3' to address the collect Unexpected token > error

-  type: npm install (to automatically install all dependencies from package.json)
+  run npm install (to automatically install all dependencies from package.json)

-  type: node server.js!
+  run node server.js

 if need be
   use the following when using the forever process pm2 - which will run it for the 4.4.3 version of node: